TheCodedSelf/thecodedself.github.io/_posts/2017-01-30-The-Difference-Between-an-Adapter-and-a-Wrapper.md

 ## Summary
 Being cognizant of what problem you are trying to solve and what pattern you are using to solve that problem will help you to keep your code clean and focused on a singular purpose.

-Use the wrapper pattern to simplify code, encapsulate third-party dependencies, and eliminate repetition.
+Use wrappers to simplify code, encapsulate third-party dependencies, and eliminate repetition.

 Use the adapter pattern to allow yourself to swap out third-party dependencies at will by interacting with your own interface, and then making adapters that map from your own interface to the third party code.